 Marcos Trinidad, Audubon Center at Debs Park Center Director

-Marcos has been at the Audubon Center at Debs Park for nearly two years, and during that time has nurtured a growing community of volunteers, youth, and community organizations; implemented a facility and grounds improvement plan; and partnered with the National Parks Service to establish the only native plant nursery in northeast Los Angeles.
+Marcos has been at the Audubon Center at Debs Park for nearly four years, and during that time has nurtured a growing community of volunteers, youth and community partnerships; implemented a facility and grounds improvement plan; and partnered with the National Parks Service to establish a vibrant native plant nursery.

 Natasha Khanna, Field Organizer